usakowhity/PetApp2-portable/README_en.txt

   - Includes guides for Gemini, Copilot, and Pika.
   - Helps users generate missing images or videos externally.

-• **Automatic prompt generation (English & Japanese)**
+• Automatic prompt generation (English & Japanese)
   - The app automatically generates optimized prompts for all 15 states (n1–n3, p1–p12).
   - Prompts are based on your pet’s profile (name, species, color, features) and the selected state.
-  - Prompts can be copied directly into external AI tools to generate images or videos.
+  - Prompts can be copied directly into external AI tools.

 • Portable Python included
   - Works without installing Python on your system.